aeternity/aepp-sdk-js/docs/guides/migration/migration-7.0.0.md

 # Migration to SDK 7.0.0
-This guide describe the process of migrating to SDK version 7.0.0
+This guide describes the process of migrating to SDK version 7.0.0

 ## Step 1
 SDK will not accept `url`, `internalUrl` init arguments anymore: